monkut/dymo_label_prep/README.md

 WHERE:

     name:ja is the language column to use (defaults to "name").

+NOTE:
-NOTE:  'name:ja' or other languages need to be loaded to the target database by adding them to the osm2pgsql.style file used for loading the OSM pbf/xml data to the database.
+'name:ja' or other languages need to be loaded to the target database by adding them to the default.style/osm2pgsql.style file used for loading the OSM pbf/xml data to the database.

+Sample osm2pgsql load command:

+    sudo -u postgres osm2pgsql -c -G -S ./osm2pgsql.style -d osm_db ~/maps/japan/japan-latest.osm.pbf -C 22000